Alan Davie: Biography

 Davie was born in Grangemouth, Scotland in 1920, the son of Elizabeth (née Turnbull) and James William Davie, an art teacher and painter who exhibited at the Salon des Artistes Français in 1925.
 Alan Davie studied at Edinburgh College of Art from 1937 to 1941.
 An early exhibition of his work came through the Society of Scottish Artists.

 After the Second World War, Davie played tenor saxophone in the Tommy Sampson Orchestra, which was based in Edinburgh and broadcast and toured in Europe.
 He also earned a living making jewellery during the postwar period.
 Davie travelled widely and in Venice became influenced by other painters of the period, such as Paul Klee, Jackson Pollock and Joan Miró, as well as by a wide range of cultural symbols.

+Although Peggy Guggenheim purchased two of Davie's paintings in Venice, and the works in his 1956 exhibition in New York sold out, he did not achieve recognition and commercial success in Britain until his 1958 exhibition at Wakefield Art Gallery and Whitechapel Gallery.

-In particular, his painting style owes much to his affinity with Zen.
+His painting style owes much to his affinity with Zen.
 Having read Eugen Herrigel's book Zen in the Art of Archery (1953), he assimilated the spontaneity which Zen emphasises.
 Declaring that the spiritual path is incompatible with planning ahead, he attempted to paint as automatically as possible, which was intended to bring forth elements of his unconscious.
 In this, he shared a vision with surrealist painters such as Miró, and he was also fascinated by the work of psychoanalyst Carl Jung.